 It’s also important to focus on hip strength because everything is connected.
 “Other non-weight bearing exercises that can strengthen your legs can be beneficial.
 [These include] clams, quadrupled kickbacks, or the hip abduction/adduction machine,” she adds.

 Focus on your upper body and your abs.

 Air squats and jumping jacks are still a little tough for me.
 But, I’m fully able to improve my arm physique through a variety of movements.
 Lobert suggests that those recovering from an ankle ailment should turn to chest presses, biceps curls, tricep extensions, rows, bench presses, push-ups, and any sort of upper body workout that feels comfortable.

 The same goes with your tummy.
 “Don’t forget your core!
 Most abdominal exercises can be done without worrying about twisting or pushing through your ankle or foot,” she says.

 Don’t skip leg day—just shake it up.

-Don’t let an ankle injury sideline your fitness routine—just change it up.
+Don’t let an ankle injury sideline your fitness routine—just change it up with Aaptiv’s highly rated fitness app.
 Focus on low-impact workouts and other uninjured areas of the body to stay on track while youre injury heals.